brown-band/website/pages/scripts/2021-2022/fall/dartmouth.md

 Ladies and gentlemen, friends and alumni, presenting an organization that has plenty of engineers but a dearth of humanities concentrators, it’s the Brown University “you can drive a train, but can you write a poem?”
 BANNNDDDDDDDDDDD!

 Hi, Dartmouth!
 Welcome to our time-honored tradition of ignoring you and focusing on ourselves!
-I'm sure you have a college worthy of being mocked, but instead we'll be discussing our seniors.
+I’m sure you have a college worthy of being mocked, but instead we’ll be discussing our seniors.
 They’ve worked so hard at making our band the best one in the Ivy League, and in this stadium right now, so we figured the least we could do was spit some incredible lines in their honor.

 From the Final Frontier of Washington\
 Comes our favorite first-year senior Adam Furman.\